 Joan Iverson Nassauer

-Joan Iverson Nassauer is Professor of Landscape Architecture at the School for Environment and Sustainability.
-She was named Fellow by the American Society of Landscape Architects (1992), Fellow of the Council of Educators in Landscape Architecture (2007), and Distinguished Practitioner of Landscape Ecology in the US (1998) and Distinguished Scholar (2007) by the International Association of Landscape Ecology.
-She focuses on the cultural sustainability of ecological design in human-dominated landscapes.
-Her research offers knowledge and strategies for basing ecological design on cultural insight, strong science, and creative engagement with policy.
-Her teaching and recent projects apply this approach to brownfields, vacant property, exurban sprawl, and agricultural landscapes.
+Joan Iverson Nassauer is Co-Editor-in-Chief of Landscape and Urban Planning.
+She is a Fellow of the American Society of Landscape Architects (1992), Fellow of the Council of Educators in Landscape Architecture (2007), Distinguished Practitioner of Landscape Ecology in the US (1998), and was named Distinguished Scholar by the International Association of Landscape Ecology (2007).
+She develops and tests ecological designs for their cultural sustainability in human-dominated landscapes, with a long-time emphasis on watershed and water infrastructure design and management.
+Her teaching and research apply this approach to metropolitan and agricultural landscapes – ranging from continental scale implications of agricultural practices to neighborhood scale implications of green stormwater infrastructure.

 - 2016-19 University of MI Water Center: Erb Family Foundation. $1,116,999.
 Improving water quality and well-being in Detroit: A multidisciplinary partnership to design and assess socio-environmental performance of green infrastructure on vacant land.